kimwong9999/cinema/README.md

     bdate   - birth date
     bplace  - locaton of birth taken from the LOCATION table (one-to-one relationship) ddate   - date of death
-    dplace  - location of death taken the the LOCATION table (many-to-one relationship)
+    dplace  - location of death taken the the LOCATION table (one-to-one relationship)

 LOCATION